tranquilEU/currency-exchange-rates-viewer/README.md

 - Lint => will check the code for Eslint errors
 - Type-check => will check the code for type errors
 - Build => will build the project
+- Run Tests => will run all the tests
+- Test Watch => will run all the tests in watch mode
+- Test Coverage => will run test coverage